 Magnet schools are free public schools that allow kids to focus on a specific theme, like STEM, Montessori, or the performing arts.
 If you have a magnet school near you with a theme that your child is interested in, that could be a good school choice for you.

-There are more than 100 magnet schools in Illinois.
+There are more than 100 magnet schools in Illinois serving 4% of the K-12 student population.
 Many of these are concentrated in the Chicago Public Schools’ District; you can search for these by using the Chicago Public Schools search tool and filtering for magnet schools.
-Other districts, such as the Champaign Unit School District 4, Elgin Area Schools U-46, Evanston/Skokie School District 65, Rockford Public Schools and Decatur Public Schools have magnet schools or programs as well.
+GoCPS is the online application platform for Chicago Public Schools families wanting to choose a school other than their neighborhood school.

 Families in Illinois can also consider private schools, nonpublic schools that charge tuition.
 There are about 1,600 private schools across the state.
 These schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.

-Illinois’s private schools come in all shapes and forms, from Montessori schools to schools designed for children with special needs.
+Private schools in Illinois come in all shapes and forms, from Montessori schools to schools designed for children with special needs.
 For instance, one private school we talked to, Plato Academy, uses a Socratic discussion method and mixed age group classes.
 This creates a unique learning environment that honors students’ individuality.
 Principal Marianthi Koritsaris described, “We don’t say, ‘Well you’re the sixth graders, you’re going to do this curriculum.’
 They’re all immersed in the same curriculum.
 So each student, regardless of grade level, rises to all of the challenges of the curriculum based on their own individual abilities.”

 Whether your child wants to accelerate learning or needs a quieter environment, you may be interested in trying virtual school.
-Illinois students in grades 5-12 may be able to take supplemental online courses through their local school in partnership with the Illinois State Board of Education.
+Illinois students may be able to take supplemental online courses or a full-time online program through their local school in partnership with Illinois Virtual Schools & Academy.
 Some schools and districts may pay course fees on behalf of their students.

 To read more about online learning in Illinois, check out the Digital Learning Collaborative’s state profile.